xjpro/sportradar-front-end-exercise/README.md

 # sportradar-front-end-exercise
  > nhl profile dashboard

  Create an NHL team and player profile page.
-The separation of concerns, number of components is entirely up to you.
-Likewise the amount of data displayed is up to you.
+The separation of concerns, number of components, and general approach is entirely up to you.
+Likewise the layout, design, amount of data displayed is up to you.
 However the following functionality is required.

 * A user  can select which team they are interested in viewing.
 * A user can deep link to a team profile.